deborahmoreira/data_structure_ii/wikipedia_network/README.md

 ### Gephi

 With this powerful tool it's possible to import the pipeline's `.grapml` output file  and calculate many other metrics easily.
 Futhermore, this open-source tool allowed us to display our network with specific layouts, represent the color of nodes based on a metrics and use mutiple filters as needed.
+With the correct `plug-in` installed, `Gephi` is ablle to export the enhanced network to a `html` / `.js` template, this output file is udes to deploy it into a page here on this repository.

 * :globe_with_meridians: See the network as a HTML page [![Open in git](https://img.shields.io/badge/webpage-open%20here-green)](https://deborahmoreira.github.io/data_structure_ii/wikipedia_network/network/)